Pending Ban Notice

 Maine has a modest but established legal gambling industry.
 The state is home to two casinos: Hollywood Casino Bangor and Oxford Casino, both regulated by the Gambling Control Unit within the Maine Department of Public Safety.
 The Maine State Lottery has operated since 1974, and off-track betting is available through the state's harness racing industry.
 Sports betting has not been legalized in Maine.
 The Gambling Control Unit serves as the primary regulatory body for gaming operations.

-In the 2025-2026 legislative session, the Maine Legislature passed LD 585, which specifically targets online sweepstakes casinos by expanding the definition of gambling to encompass promotional sweepstakes platforms that offer prizes redeemable for cash or cash equivalents.
-The bill was signed into law and takes effect in July 2026.
+In the 2025-2026 legislative session, the Maine Legislature passed LD 2007, which specifically targets online sweepstakes casinos by expanding the definition of gambling to encompass promotional sweepstakes platforms that offer prizes redeemable for cash or cash equivalents.
+The bill was signed into law on April 6, 2026 as Public Law Chapter 645, and the general effective date is July 29, 2026.
 Once effective, sweepstakes casino operators will be prohibited from serving Maine residents, and participation will be unlawful.
 Maine residents should plan to wind down their sweepstakes casino accounts before the effective date.

 Each casino offers a different mix of games.
 Expect slots, table games, and specialty titles.
 Lineups run from 200 to over 1,000 games.
 Top studios include Pragmatic Play, NetEnt, and Evoplay.
 Some sites also build their own games just for sweepstakes players.